 - I also discovered that, prior to a number of self-inflicted deaths, SSRI antidepressants had been taken along other psychiatric medication, such as anti-psychotics or benzodiazepines.

 - And what became evident from many of the reports I read was that the person who had died by suicide had not been depressed, but, contrary to NICE guidelines, had been prescribed antidepressants for conditions such as anxiety, PTSD, work-based stress or grief.

 This website, which I began in 2013, includes links to reports of inquests held in England and Wales since 2003.
 Most of these were found in the online archives of local and national newspapers.
-It must be noted that these lists are far from exhaustive but, even so, contain over 4400 reports on self-inflicted deaths, all of which are related to use of antidepressants.
+It must be noted that these lists are far from exhaustive but, even so, contain more than 4500 reports on self-inflicted deaths, all of which are related to use of antidepressants.